PowerShell/Community-Blog/Posts/2024/02/creating-a-scalable-customised-running-environment.md

 summary: This post shows how to create an easy to support environment with all your own cmdlets.
 ---

-Often people come to PoweShell as a developer looking for a simpler life, or as a support person looking to make their life easier.
+Often people come to PowerShell as a developer looking for a simpler life, or as a support person looking to make their life easier.
 Either way, we start exploring ways to encapsulate repeatable functionality, and through PowerShell that is cmdlets.